evvvvil/evvvvil_splines/README.md

 The drawn Bézier paths can be used as camera paths or "align to path" splines with any 3d object.
 Also 3d objects can be spread along the spline.

+PLEASE DOWNLOAD AND INSTALL THE UNITY PACKAGE IN THIS REPO TO TRY IT: "evvvvil_splines_ALPHA_0.01.unitypackage"

 TO DO:
 Bézier paths to also be actual geometry, use obscure extrude geometry shader arbitrary perpendicular plane calculation or something with Y up.